arbalogitshub/DAB_Feb23_2026_Repo/README.md

 # Upright Data Analytics Bootcamp – Feb 2026 Cohort
-This repository contains my coursework, assignments, notes, and projects completed during the Upright Data Analytics Bootcamp.
+This repository contains my assignments and projects completed during the Upright Data Analytics Bootcamp.

 ## Table of Contents
 - [About the Bootcamp](#about-the-bootcamp)